 Deductibles and out-of-pocket costs vary between plans; enrolling in a family plan may cut costs.

 Insurance companies cannot deny coverage because of preexisting conditions.
 When you apply, you can identify your medical needs and choose a plan that makes financial sense for you and your family.

 GetCoveredNJ plans are organized into five categories:

 - Silver plans have moderate monthly premiums, deductibles and copays.
-They cover between 70 and 94 percent of care costs, depending on how much financial help you qualify for.
+They cover 70 to 94 percent of care costs, depending on how much financial help you qualify for.
 They’re the only plans eligible for cost-sharing subsidies.

-- Platinum plans have the highest monthly premiums and the lowest deductibles and copays, and cover roughly 90 percent of care costs.
-These are for people who have significant health care needs and are willing to pay the highest premiums.
-No platinum plans are currently offered by GetCoveredNJ.
+- Platinum plans have the highest monthly premiums and the lowest deductibles and copays.
+They cover roughly 90 percent of care costs.
+These are for people who have significant healthcare needs and are willing to pay the highest premiums.

 - Catastrophic plans have low monthly premiums but a very high deductible.
 They’re available to individuals under age 30 and to those who qualify for a hardship exemption.
 These are an affordable way for people to protect themselves from the costs of a serious illness or injury, but people with these plans pay most routine medical expenses themselves.